ibm-cloud-docs/watsonx-code-assistant/wca-assisted-fixes-reference.md

 - `The WebSphere Servlet API was superseded by a newer implementation (match criteria: com.ibm.websphere.servlet.response.ResponseUtils)`
 - `The WebSphere Startup Beans Service API was superseded by a newer implementation`

-## Issues when you upgrade Java applications
+## Issues when you upgrade Java SE version
 {: #wca-assisted-fixes-reference-upgrading}

 - `Avoid using default charset when the output stream is a PrintStream`
 - `The defineAnonymousClass method from sun.misc.Unsafe has been removed`
 - `The netscape.javascript.JSObject.getWindow(Applet) method has been removed`
 - `The sun.nio.cs.map system property was removed`
-- `Behavior change in exceptions when calling the Class.getAnnotation() method`
 - `Behavior change in the javax.management.MBeanOperationInfo constructor`
 - `The JavaFX modules were removed from JDK 11`
 - `Do not use the removed javax.crypto.ExemptionMechanism.finalize() method`